 4. Adjust and Iterate

-This is especially important when designing infographics and charts where differentiating colors is crucial to understanding content.
-While colors may look completely different to you, if they are too similar in brightness or hue, they may be indistinguishable to someone with partial or full color blindness.
+This is especially important when designing infographics and charts where differentiating colors is crucial to understanding the content.
+While colors may look completely different to you, if they are too similar in brightness or hue, they may be indistinguishable to someone with partial or full-color blindness.

-6. Remember Why It Matters
+5. Remember Why It Matters